 Handling Blocked Holes

-Some modern baskets can become blocked by coffee particles, but don’t panic.
+Some modern baskets can become blocked by coffee particles, nevertheless don’t panic.
 You can try using compressed air, an acupuncture needle, or even an ultrasonic cleaner to clear the blockages.
 It’s like performing surgery on your basket!

 Analyzing Your Baskets